arthwang/vsc-prolog/README.md

 ## Note before installation

 This extension can be installed via extensions viewlet of VS Code or 'Extensions: install extension' command from the command palette.
 The author notices that it is developed and tested in ***SWI-Prolog 7.4.2***, ***ECLiPSe 6.1*** and ***VS Code 1.15*** on ***Debian 9.0*** (stretch).
 It's tested under Windows 10 but not other environments.
-  > Please update to 7.5.13 of swipl if you want to use 'Show all references' feature.
+  * Please update to 7.5.13 of swipl if you want to use 'Show all references' feature.
+  * For Windows users: Run VS Code as administrator if going to switch to ECLiPSe from default SWI-Prolog or back to SWI from ECLiPSe.
+Non-administrator is ok while remain using the same dialect as previous.

 ## Features
   * [Syntax highlighting](#syntax-highlighting)